NVIDIA-Merlin/HierarchicalKV/CONTRIBUTING.md

 * [Optional] maintenance plan

 The author needs to send out the design doc via a pull request.
-Project owners or TensorFlow SIG Recommenders leads will discuss proposals in a monthly meeting or an ad-hoc design review meeting.
+Project owners or Merlin Team members will discuss proposals in a monthly meeting or an ad-hoc design review meeting.
 After a proposal is approved, the author could then start contributing the implementation.

 ### Coding Style
-We require all contribution conforms to [TensorFlow Style Guide](https://www.tensorflow.org/community/contribute/code_style#tensorflow_conventions_and_special_uses).
 See our [Style Guide](STYLE_GUIDE.md) for more details.

 ### Additional Requirements